Installing a home lightning rod costs an average of $1,552

 Aluminum: $50–$90 each with installation

 These terminals are taller, high-tech models that protect a larger surface area.
-It could prevent the need for multiple rods.
+They may prevent the need for multiple rods.
 Offered in electronic and non-electronic models, they work by emitting ionized particles that channel an eventual lightning strike.
-To do so, the tip of it should be at least 6.5 feet above the highest nearby building.
+The tip must be at least 6.5 feet above the highest nearby building.

 A lightning protection professional charges $35 to $50 per hour to install rods and a grounding system.
 You’ll pay more for labor in areas with a higher cost of living.

-Costs depend on the local cost of living and climate factors.
+Your lightning rod installation costs depend on the local cost of living and climate factors.
+Here’s the cost breakdown in various states.

 State | Average Cost |